 Most often, chondrosarcoma starts in normal cartilage cells.
-It may also stem from a noncancer (benign) bone or cartilage tumor.
-The following is a list of some benign conditions that may be present when chondrosarcoma happens:
+It may also start in a noncancer (benign) bone or cartilage tumor.
+Here are some of the benign conditions that may be present when chondrosarcoma happens:

 Enchondromas.
-A type of benign bone tumor that starts in cartilage and often affects the hands.
-It (can also affect other areas).
+These are a type of benign bone tumor that starts in cartilage and often affects the hands.
 The cause is unknown.

-Multiple exostoses (osteochondromas).
-This is an inherited syndrome that causes many osteochondromas.
-These are an overgrowth of cartilage and bone near the end of the growth plate of long bones in the arms or legs.
+Multiple hereditary exostoses (MHE).
+This is a syndrome passed in families (inherited).
+It causes many osteochondromas.
+These are overgrowths of cartilage and bone near the end of the growth plate of long bones in the arms or legs.
 These bone defects can develop into chondrosarcoma.

 Maffucci syndrome.
-A combination of many benign cartilage tumors (enchondromas) that usually affect the hands and feet and benign tumors made up of blood vessels (angiomas).
+This very rare disease is not inherited.
+It causes many enchondromas that usually affect the hands and feet and benign tumors made up of blood vessels (angiomas).
 It increases the risk for chondrosarcoma and other kinds of cancer.